 If an embargo is broken, the Census Bureau will immediately release the data to the public and a notification will be sent alerting data users that the information is now available to the public.

-The Associate Director for Communications or his designee has final approval on all matters pertaining to embargo access.
+The Assistant Director for Communications or his/her designee has final approval on all matters pertaining to embargo access.

-If you have questions about appropriate use of embargo data, please ask Census Bureau staff.
+If you have questions about appropriate use of embargo data, please ask Census Bureau CLMSO staff.

-Finally, if you know of co-workers or SDC coordinating or affiliate colleagues who need embargo access, please apply for embargo data access on the census.gov website.
-Contact any member of the SDC Steering Committee to discuss.
+Finally, if you know of co-workers or SDC network colleagues who need embargo access, please apply for embargo data access on the census.gov website.
+Contact any member of the SDC Steering Committee if you have questions.